Tranexamic Acid 500 mg film coated tablets.

 Reporting suspected adverse reactions after authorisation of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
 Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme (www.mhra.gov.uk/yellowcard).

-Symptoms may be nausea, vomiting, orthostatic symptoms and/or hypotension.
+Signs and symptoms may include nausea, vomiting, orthostatic symptoms and/or hypotension, dizziness, headache and convulsions.
 Initiate vomiting, then stomach lavage, and charcoal therapy.
 Maintain a high fluid intake to promote renal excretion.
 There is a risk of thrombosis in predisposed individuals.
 Anticoagulant treatment should be considered.

 Pharmacotherapeutic group: antifibrinolytic agent.
 ATC code: B02AA02